Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day  0 - Complete course details/README.md

 We will learn how VM Scale Sets help with high availability and auto-scaling for virtual machines.

-Day-12: Basic Concepts of Azure Load Balancer & Application Gateway
+Day-12: Basic Concepts of Azure Load Balancing services

-We will understand Azure Load Balancer concepts and its different types.

 Day-13: Azure Load Balancer Demo